 Need a primary care provider?

-Norton Community Medical Associates provides primary care in Louisville, Southern Indiana and surrounding areas at more than 30 locations.
+Norton Community Medical Group provides primary care in Louisville, Southern Indiana and surrounding areas at more than 30 locations.

 Sunscreen is still safe to use on your children and family.
 There is a common myth that on cloudy days you can’t get sunburned.
 This isn’t true.
 UV rays can still damage the skin, even on a cloudy day.